INTRODUCTION

 The last attempt of the woman was by an act of prostrate homage.
 That means she fell flat on the ground expressing her humility, submission, and adoration.

 This time she did not call Jesus “Son of David.”
-Based on Jesus’ response, she might have felt that, as a gentile, she was unworthy to call him that and claim healing as a gentile.
-However, as a mother, she was ardent to get the help for her daughter.
+Based on Jesus’ response, she might have felt that as a Gentile, she was unworthy to call him that and claim healing from him, a Jew.
+However, as a mother, she was ardent to get help for her daughter.

-The Jews were insiders of the house like children, and the Gentiles were like favorite puppies brought up outside the house and not sharing equal rights with children.
-Jesus did not use the word for street dogs, but for pet dogs.
+The Jews were insiders of the house like children, and the Gentiles were like puppies brought up outside the house.
+Jesus did not use the word for street dogs, but pet dogs.
 The Jews had the practice of calling Gentiles dogs.
 However, the tone Jesus used was not of contempt or racism but was a lovable puppy with a smiling gesture.

 Jesus’ intention was not to humiliate the Canaanite woman, because later he praised her for her excellent faith.
 He was expressing his priorities in preaching the gospel.
 Jesus must offer salvation first to the Jews and then to the Gentiles or Greeks.
-He had already healed a gentile centurion’s servant (Matthew 8:5-13).
-However, he extended his mission to the people all over the world before his ascension by asking the disciples, “Go, therefore, and make disciples from all nations.”
-(Matthew 28:19).
+He had already healed a gentile centurion’s servant (Mt 8:5-13).
+However, he extended his mission to the people all over the world before his ascension by asking the disciples, “Go, therefore, and make disciples from all nations” (Mt 28:19).

-The woman had expressed her faith in Jesus like the Centurion who was also a gentile (Matthew 8:5-13).
-She was a child of faith, though not of the flesh of Abraham (Romans 4:16).
-According to Mark, “When the woman went home, she found her child lying in bed and the demon gone.”
-(Mark 7:30).
+The woman had expressed her faith in Jesus like the Centurion who was also a gentile (Mt 8:5-13).
+She was a child of faith, though not of the flesh of Abraham (Rom 4:16).
+According to Mark, “When the woman went home, she found her child lying in bed and the demon gone” (Mk 7:30).

 MESSAGE